Data security procedures for researchers

 An unencrypted, password-protected Excel file of passwords is not a secure way to store or share passwords.
 Passwords should never be shared using the same mechanism as file transfer, nor should they be shared over the phone.

 Password storage systems such as LastPass offer a secure way to create, manage, and store passwords online.
+(See J-PAL's quick tutorial for how to share secure passwords and notes on LastPass.)
 On this webpage and mobile application, notes and passwords also can be securely shared with specified teammates.
-A hard copy of a password list, locked in a safe, is another secure option.

 Preventing data loss